oicr-gsi/pinery/README.md

 **WARNING**: Be careful not to commit your own API keys or database credentials.
 To better avoid this, favour external configuration, as detailed in the [webservice README](pinery-ws/README.md).

+## License

+Pinery is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Pinery is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+The GNU General Public License Version 3 is included in this repository as [LICENSE](LICENSE).
+It is also available online at <http://www.gnu.org/licenses/>.

 ## Support

 For support, please file an issue on the [Github project](https://github.com/oicr-gsi/pinery) or